openstack/openstack-manuals/doc/config-reference/source/compute/database-connections.rst

 be able to update entries in the database.

-In either case, use the configuration option settings documented in the table :ref:`nova-database` to configure the connection string for the nova database.
+In either case, use the configuration option settings documented in :doc:`../common-configurations/database` to configure the connection string for the nova database.